RobinLans/dildroid/README.md

  Working product in dev branch

 ## Made with create-react-app
- Start by running npm install from root directiory then also inside frontend directory.
+ Start by running npm install from root directiory then once again inside frontend directory.

  From frontend directory, run with: npm run start
  From backend directory, run with: node server